Spomky-Labs/jose/doc/object/jwk.md

 The JWK object
 ==============

 The JWK object represents a key.
+Depending on the key properties, it can be used to sign, verify a signature, encrypt or decrypt.

 This object implements the interface `Jose\JWKInterface` and provides the following methods:
 * `getValues()`: all values
 * `setValues(array $values)`: set values of the key
 * `getValue($key)`:  the value with key `$key`.
 Returns null if the value does not exist.